 It’s a part of life.

 Saying goodbye is one of the hardest parts of having animals in our lives.
 It’s a very heavy responsibility of pet parents everywhere.
+We want to do it in the best way possible.
 But as much as we hate it, the hard fact is that most animals don’t live longer than humans.
 So goodbye is inevitable.

 Having pets in our lives

 As a lifelong animal lover, I’ve had countless pets in my life.
 Some of the time, the end of our time together was decided without my input.
 Accidents or natural death take that control out of our hands.
-Other times, we’re called on to decide when enough is enough for our beloved pet.
+Other times, even though we don’t want to, we’re called on to decide when enough is enough for our beloved pet.
 I’ve had to make “that” difficult decision many times in my life.

 Saying goodbye doesn’t mean they’re gone, exactly

-It’s true, your pet’s physical body is no longer there, but they’re not really gone.
-Their memory is always a part of your life.
+It’s true, your pet’s physical body will no longer be there, but they’re not really gone.
+You can take a little bit of comfort knowing that their memory will always be a part of your life.
 When you’re missing your old friend, you can pull up those memories, or maybe photos, and relive some of the good times from the past.

 I also choose to believe that the spirits of the animals that have been in my life come to visit from time to time.
 Have you ever felt a sudden warmth at your side where your old friend would hang out?
 My old girl, Rocket, likes to visit from time to time.
 I’ll feel her at my heel sometimes, especially if I’ve been thinking about her or I need a little encouragement.
 Or maybe you feel a presence, like somebody just went around the corner.
 It’s comforting to believe that those are times your pet is checking in on you, telling you it’s ok.
 Read My Heart Dog for more about this special girl.